Part of System Constraints

 System constraints

-Change costs capacity.
-You need room to observe, tolerate tension, practice new choices and process feedback.
+Change costs capacity and choice space.
+You need room to observe, tolerate tension, practice new responses and process feedback.

 When capacity is low, even clear insight may not be enough.

-Sleep loss, lack of recovery, overload, unsafety, pain, stress, body state or social pressure can limit update-space.
+Sleep loss, lack of recovery, overload, unsafety, pain, stress, body state or social pressure can limit update-space and choice space.

-New behavior requires more than motivation.
-It requires system conditions in which new behavior can become available.
+New output requires more than motivation.
+It requires system conditions in which a new response can become available.

 Body state can constrain change